PADOS Theatre

 Customers are unable to use the digital services to engage with the charity.

-Attendance at shows and events has been poor resulting in a lower production quality as a result of cost cutting.
+Attendance at shows and events has been poor resulting in a lower production quality from cost cutting.

 The Youth and Junior groups are now at full capacity, but we still need to engage with new participants to meet our charity charter.